papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

     !!! note
         When network operations cease—either by halting a running spawn with Ctrl+C or upon completion of the test—Zombienet automatically removes all associated pods, including those for Prometheus, Tempo, and Grafana.

-### Native
+### Local

 === "Requirements"

-    The Zombienet Native provider enables you to run nodes as local processes in your environments.
-You simply need to have the necessary binaries for your network (such as `polkadot` and `polkadot-parachain`).
+    The Zombienet Local provider, also referred to as Native, enables you to run nodes as local processes in your environments.
+You must have the necessary binaries for your network (such as `polkadot` and `polkadot-parachain`).
 These binaries should be available in your PATH, allowing Zombienet to spawn the nodes as local processes.

     To install the necessary binaries, you can use the Zombienet CLI command: